 For walking and exercise, a high-quality hinged knee brace will protect the medial knee cartilage and ligament.
 A hinged brace is ideal for active elderly people with weak or injured knees.
 Using it can prevent future joint degeneration.

-Hinged knee braces provide the greatest level of stabilization and are ideal for severe meniscus injuries. ( See Product)
+Hinged knee braces provide the greatest level of stabilization and are ideal for severe meniscus injuries. ( See Product on Amazon)

 Patella Knee Straps